 Prerequisites: Students looking to explore a career in engineering, science, and/or physics are encouraged to apply for this program.
 Applications will be selected based on GPA, science/tech/engineering/math related activities, student response questions, and teacher reference forms.

-Please note: Online applications must be submitted before supplemental information can be received.
+Please note: Online applications should be submitted before supplemental information can be received.
 Supplemental information including recommendation letters, transcripts, etc. can be copies, we do not need originals.

 Explore the field of aerospace engineering, tour RPI's top-tier research labs and learn how experimental data is collected by running wind tunnel tests.
-Participants will apply their new aerodynamic and flight mechanic knowledge by building a balsa glider and an electric radio controlled airplane for test flights!
+Participants will apply their new aerodynamic and flight mechanic knowledge by building electric radio controlled airplane models for test flights!

 Participants will learn the basics of aerospace engineering through lectures and aerodynamic demonstrations and experiments in a lab setting.
 Various experiements will be conducted on different plane models.
 Students will also design, build, and test two model airplanes utilizing their newly acquired aeronautical engineering knowledge.
 Interact with our brilliant faculty, graduate researchers, and undergraduate students in the field.

 Students who have completed this program have gone on to apply to the Aeronautical Engineering major offered by Rensselaer's School of Engineering's Mechanical, Aerospace, and Nuclear Engineering department.
 In addition to engineering degrees, students have gone on to study physics and other degrees offered from the Rensselaer's School of Science.
 For additional details regarding the Rensselaer undergraduate experience, visit the Office of Admissions at Rensselaer.